 Australian citizens working in Bangladesh are required to obtain an Income Tax Clearance Certificate or an Income Tax Exemption Certificate prior to each departure from Bangladesh.
 Full details of the requirements and those exempted from these requirements can be obtained from the Bangladesh Board of Revenue.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security

-There have been a number of terrorist incidents in recent years and security agencies in Bangladesh continue to arrest people connected to terrorist organisations.
+Bangladesh has experienced a number of terrorist incidents in the past and security agencies in Bangladesh continue to arrest people connected to militant and terrorist organisations.
 Further attacks are possible, including against Western interests.

 In planning your activities, consider the kind of places known to be terrorist targets and the level of security provided.
 Possible targets include commercial and public areas, government buildings including courts, foreign government and commercial interests, military and police facilities, embassies, hotels, clubs, restaurants, bars, schools, markets and shopping areas, banks, places of worship, political rallies, cinemas, outdoor recreation and cultural events, public transport including bus terminals and railway stations, tourist areas and historic sites.

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General advice to Australian travellers.

 Criminal violence and armed robbery are common in Bangladesh.